BirthdayResearch/jellyfishsdk/packages/jellyfish-transaction-builder/README.md

 2. Construct signed segwit transaction ready for broadcasting
 3. Construct DeFi custom transaction
 4. Lastly, provides a simple developer experience for creating signed transaction.

+## Testing

+For testing accuracy and convenience.
+All implementations must be e2e tested on `@defichain/testcontainers`.
+Due to the complexity of testing, `@defichain/jellyfish-api-jsonrpc` and `@defichain/testing` is included in `devDependencies` for setting up and tearing down test fixtures.